e-bike cycling routes in Jersey

 *Corbiere Lighthouse – Please be aware of the incoming tides

-‘West is best’ as locals in this part of Jersey say and cycling along the Five Mile Road- actually about 3.5 miles- that follows St Ouen’s Bay is a real treat.
+‘West is best’ as locals in this part of Jersey say, and cycling along the Five Mile Road- about 3.5 miles- that follows St Ouen’s Bay is a real treat.

-Eat well at La Braye, El Tico, Watersplash, Sands etc catering for all tastes, Watersplash is a favourite with the locals for its good food, which is served all day and its chilled vibe music in the background.
-And of course West is where the sun sets!
+Eat well at La Braye, El Tico, Watersplash, Sands etc., catering for all tastes; Watersplash is a favourite with the locals for its good food, served all day and its chilled vibe music in the background.
+And, of course, the West is where the sun sets!

-If you a spot a paraglider at La Pulente, you have had a good day!
+If you spot a paraglider at La Pulente, you have had a good day!

-The North Coast cycle ride is ideal for those that like a challenge involving hills and a few steep lanes to cycle through, if you love views, bring your camera.
+The North Coast cycle ride is ideal for those who like a challenge involving hills and a few steep lanes; if you love views, bring your camera.

-The next destination along the north coast is Greve de Lecq, a pretty bay with a couple of good pubs, some tourist shops and cafes, the barracks is worth a visit as it has two prison cells and an ablution block, at the top of the hill is a chapel.
+The next destination along the north coast is Greve de Lecq, a pretty bay with a couple of good pubs, some tourist shops and cafes; the barracks are worth a visit as it has two prison cells and an ablution block at the top of the hill is a chapel.

 The next bay to head for is Plemont Bay– a beautiful bay with stunning views from the surrounding cliffs.
-You can visit the bunker and guardsman tower and the new conservation area owned by the National Trust, previously this was holiday camp and now it has been returned to nature, if you walk down to the beach with the tide out there are some beautiful rock pools and caves to explore.
+You can visit the bunker and guardsman tower and the new conservation area owned by the National Trust; previously, this was a holiday camp, and now it has been returned to nature; if you walk down to the beach with the tide out, there are some beautiful rock pools and caves to explore.